Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have a 1-1-0 record against the spread over their previous 10 contests (oddsmakers set runlines in two of those games).
+- The Nationals' record against the spread is 1-1-0 over their previous 10 matchups (oddsmakers set spreads in two of those matchups).

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 55, or 43%, of the 128 contests they have been chosen as underdogs in this season.
+- The Nationals have come away with 56 wins in the 129 contests they have been listed as the underdogs in this season.

-- Washington has a record of 49-66 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.
+- Washington is 46-57 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Nationals have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 45.5% chance of coming away with a victory in the contest.

-- Washington and its opponents have gone over the total this season in 68 of its 141 opportunities.
+- Washington and its opponents have hit the over in 68 of its 142 games with a total this season.

-- The Nationals are 8-7-0 against the spread in their 15 games with a line set by sportsbooks this season.
+- The Nationals have an against the spread mark of 8-7-0 in 15 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!